Monte CarloRetirement PlanningRisk Modeling

 Monte Carlo is powerful, but it is not a crystal ball.
 A few important caveats:

 Garbage in, garbage out.
 If your return assumptions are wrong - say you assume 10% equity returns when the next decade delivers 4% - no amount of simulation will save the projection.
 Monte Carlo quantifies uncertainty within your assumptions, not the uncertainty of your assumptions.
+Choosing the right expected return for your simulation matters more than any other input.
+The same applies to country-specific calibration: the 4% rule was derived from US data and does not apply unmodified to European retirees.

 It does not model regime changes.
 Most Monte Carlo models assume that the statistical properties of returns (mean, volatility, tail shape) are constant over the entire horizon.
 In reality, markets go through structurally different regimes.
 A 30-year horizon will span multiple regimes.

 A success rate is not a guarantee.
 An 85% success rate means that in 15% of simulated scenarios, you ran out of money.
 Whether that risk is acceptable depends on your personal situation - how flexible your spending is, whether you have fallback income, and your tolerance for uncertainty.
+The headline number also hides important detail: see why a 90% success rate is not what you think for how to read the output beyond the summary metric.

 The right way to use Monte Carlo is as a stress-testing tool, not a fortune-telling one.
 It answers "how would my plan hold up under a wide range of market conditions?" rather than "will my plan work?"